cch1/drcfg/README.md

 The current version of drcfg has dropped curator in favor of [https://github.com/liebke/zookeeper-clj](zookeeper-clj)

+The old drcfg used avout to manage the backing zookeeper store.
+The new drcfg implementation stores values in zookeeper directly (with some help from the Netflix Curator library)

+A few differences in the new drcfg implementation:

+* in the old drcfg, it was necessary to create the root /drcfg code via direct zookeeper calls if it did not already exist.
+In new drcfg, any necessary directories are automatically created in the node structure.

+* in the old drcfg, the only way to set values in zookeeper was to use update!.
+In new drcfg, if no node exists in zookeeper, then the structure will be created and the default value from the def>- call will be stored there.

+* update! has been renamed to drset! since update implies different behavior in clojure

+* in the old drcfg, if def>- came after connect it would continue silently without warning that it was not properly linked.
+In drcfg, an exception is thrown if def>- is called after connect.
+An option is available to override this exception, but that is expected only to be used for drcfg integration tests.

 ### drcfg zookeeper namespace

-drcfg stores values in zookeeper at the path /drcfg/scope/*ns*/varname where `scope` is an optional scope "directory" and *ns* is the namespace of the module that defines the var.
+drcfg stores values in zookeeper at the path /drcfg/*ns*/varname where *ns* is the namespace of the module that defines the var.
 Values are serialized by clojure (print-dup) with the resulting string converted to a byte array for storage in zookeeper.
+The serialize/deserialize functions are defined in roomkey.zkutil.

 drcfg also creates a .metadata zookeeper node under the defined node containing any metadata (hopefully, including a doc string as